Marcantonio M. Spada

-Marcantonio M. Spada (born 13 November 1970 in Rome, Italy) is an Italian-British academic psychologist who has studied the role of metacognition in addictive behaviours and operationalised the constructs of "desire thinking" and the "COVID-19 anxiety syndrome".
-He is currently Professor of Addictive Behaviours and Mental Health and Dean of the School of Applied Sciences at London South Bank University.
-He is also editor-in-chief of Addictive Behaviors and associate editor of Clinical Psychology & Psychotherapy.
+Marcantonio M. Spada (born 13 November 1970 in Rome, Italy) is an Italian-British academic psychologist, psychological therapy practitioner, and senior executive.

 Education

 Spada was educated at St. George's British International School and then attended the University of Bristol (BSc), the London School of Economics (MSc), and University College London (PgDip and MA).
 He received his PhD from the University of Manchester in 2006 under the supervision of Adrian Wells.

 Career

-Spada is currently Professor of Addictive Behaviours and Mental Health, Dean the School of Applied Sciences and Deputy Lead of the Centre for Addictive Behaviours at London South Bank University.
+Spada is currently Chief Clinical Officer and Executive Board member at Onebright Mental Health, and Emeritus Professor of Addictive Behaviours and Mental Health at London South Bank University.

-He is also the editor-in-chief of the addictions psychology and psychiatry journal Addictive Behaviors, and the founder and editor-in-chief of its sister journal Addictive Behaviors Reports, both published by Elsevier.
-In addition, he serves as associate editor of Clinical Psychology & Psychotherapy, published by John Wiley & Sons.
+He is also the editor-in-chief of the addictions psychology and psychiatry journal Addictive Behaviors, and the founder and former editor-in-chief of its sister journal Addictive Behaviors Reports, both published by Elsevier.
+In addition, he has served as associate editor of Clinical Psychology & Psychotherapy, published by John Wiley & Sons.

-Spada has been elected a fellow of the British Psychological Society and the British Association for Behavioural and Cognitive Psychotherapies for his contribution to the advancement and dissemination of psychological knowledge and practice in the field of addictive behaviours.He has also served as a trustee and the Chair of the Board of Trustees for UK SMART Recovery and as a trustee of GambleAware.
+Spada has been elected a fellow of the British Psychological Society and the British Association for Behavioural and Cognitive Psychotherapies for his contribution to the advancement and dissemination of psychological knowledge and practice in the field of addictive behaviours.
+He has also served as a trustee and the Chair of the Board of Trustees for UK SMART Recovery and as a trustee of GambleAware.